-required filings must be made with the Secretary of the Senate, as custodian for the Commission.
-In addition, a copy of each document in the filing must be filed with the appropriate state office which is the Bureau of Commissions, Elections and Legislation in Harrisburg, PA.
+Once you are required to file as a Senate candidate, the required filings must be made with the Secretary of the Senate, as custodian for the Commission.
+In addition, a copy of each document in the filing must be filed with the appropriate state office which in your State is the Bureau of Commissions, Elections and Legislation in Harrisburg, PA.
 The filing of the Statement of Candidacy (FEC Form 2) which designates a principal campaign committee must be made no later than 15 days after you become a Federal candidate.
 Within 10 days of its designation by you, the principal campaign committee must register by filing a Statement of Organization (FEC Form 1).
 As noted above, you have filed these documents even though you have not yet indicated that over \$5,000 of financial activity has occurred with respect to your 1994 Senate campaign.

-not required to file as candidates under the Act may voluntarily register and file reports, but a person who does so does not become a candidate solely by voluntarily filing.
+Commission regulations explain that individuals who are not required to file as candidates under the Act may voluntarily register and file reports, but a person who does so does not become a candidate solely by voluntarily filing.
 11 CFR 104.1(b).
-This regulation is based upon 1979

-legislative history explaining the intent of Congress when it first prescribed the \$5,000 threshold for mandatory candidate filing.
-Addressing the \$5,000 candidate status threshold, the report of the Committee on House Administration states:
+This regulation is based upon 1979 legislative history explaining the intent of Congress when it first prescribed the \$5,000 threshold for mandatory candidate filing.^{3/} Addressing the \$5,000 candidate status threshold, the report of the Committee on House Administration states: